South and Southeast Asian Studies (BA)

 If the above does not apply to you, you will have to provide proof of your proficiency, by means of one of the tests below.
 You have to register for the test yourself.
 The test results are valid for two years.
 Leiden University accepts three kinds of official tests:

 - The International English Language Testing System (IELTS) Academic modules only.
-Minimum score of 6.5.
+Minimum score of 6.5 overall.

 - The Test of English as a Foreign Language (TOEFL).
-Minimum scores is 90 (internet based).
+Minimum score of 90 overall (internet based).
 Original test results should be sent directly by the Educational Testing Service.
 The TOEFL institution code for Leiden University is 0504.
 Institutional TOEFL tests are not accepted;

 - Cambridge Certificate of Proficiency in English/ Cambridge Certificate in Advanced English (grade A-C) or CPE/CAE 180.